-Welcome to YMAC’s dedicated COVID-19 Coronavirus webpage.
+Welcome to YMAC’s dedicated COVID-19 coronavirus webpage.

-This page contains current health and safety measures being undertaken by YMAC, as well as general information and links to trusted sources of government and community information, with a focus on Aboriginal people and communities.
+This page contains current health and safety measures being undertaken by YMAC, as well as general information and links to trusted sources of government and community information with a focus on Aboriginal people and communities.

 The health and safety of YMAC clients, staff and community remains a priority.
-This means, in some situations, YMAC may opt to maintain higher health and safety standards than those required by State Government.
+This means, in some situations, YMAC may opt to maintain higher health and safety standards than those required by the State Government.